JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 His eyes only turned bright, realizing that I actually trusted him enough.
 His lips tugged up a wide smile before nodding in confirmation.
 “Good,” then he pulled me to my feet.
 “You up to watch the sunrise?”

-¬¬¬My eyes only followed his and stared in wonder at the beautiful colors.
+My eyes only followed his and stared in wonder at the beautiful colors.
 Then, the both of us leaned forward at the railing against the edge of the building.
 Neither of us spoke for a good minute, the lights were just too entrancing.

 But then he broke the silence.